MTHS-TSA/TSA-Reference/guides/tech-bowl-study-guide.md

 ### Chemistry

-What is an atom?
+- What is an atom?
-What is an element?
+- What is an element?
-What is a molecule?
+- What is a molecule?
-What is a species?
+- What is a species?
-What is an ion?
+- What is an ion?
-What is a cation?
+- What is a cation?
-What is an anion?
+- What is an anion?

-What is a noble gas?
+- What is a noble gas?
-What is a metal?
+- What is a metal?
-What is a salt?
+- What is a salt?

-What are ionic bonds?
+- What are ionic bonds?
-What are covalent bonds?
+- What are covalent bonds?
-What are metallic bonds?
+- What are metallic bonds?
-What are dipole-dipole bonds?
+- What are dipole-dipole bonds?
-What are intermolecular forces?
+- What are intermolecular forces?
-What are intramolecular forces?
+- What are intramolecular forces?
-What are London dispersion forces?
+- What are London dispersion forces?
-What is a dipole?
+- What is a dipole?
-What is an induced dipole?
+- What is an induced dipole?
-What is a polar molecule?
+- What is a polar molecule?
-What is a non-polar molecule?
+- What is a non-polar molecule?

-What is combustion?
+- What is combustion?
-What is a redox reaction?
+- What is a redox reaction?
-What is a precipitation reaction?
+- What is a precipitation reaction?

 ### Biology

+- What is

 ### Medicine